 Conservation Halton is constantly monitoring weather and watershed conditions, in collaboration with other conservation authorities, the Ontario Ministry of Natural Resources, and Environment Canada.
+(Click here for real-time environmental monitoring of air temperature, water temperatures and precipitation amounts in the Conservation Halton watershed.)
 When flooding is forecasted, Conservation Halton issues flood messages to municipal emergency management, emergency medical response, school boards, police and media.

-The Hilton Falls Dam and Reservoir upstream diversion structure was constructed in 1974, the last of Conservation Halton’s dams to be built.
-It operates in conjunction with the Kelso Reservoir to provide flood protection to downstream flood susceptible areas within the Town of Milton during spring melt, rainfall and snowmelt events.
-Hilton Falls is also utilized to augment inflows to the Kelso reservoir during drier summer months by storing upstream runoff during the spring and releasing it at a predetermined minimum rate.
-The level of flood protection during winter months when holding levels are lower is quite high however, level of flood protection is reduced during summer in light of the higher summer reservoir levels which effectively reduces available active flood storage.
+The Hilton Falls Dam and Reservoir was constructed in 1974.
+It operates in conjunction with the Kelso Reservoir to provide flood protection to downstream areas within the Town of Milton during spring melt, as well as rainfall and snowmelt events..
+Hilton Falls is also used to augment flows into the Kelso reservoir during drier summer months by storing upstream runoff during the spring and releasing it at a pre-determined rate.
+The level of flood protection during winter months is quite high because when holding levels are lower, but the level of flood protection is reduced during summer, due to higher reservoir levels, which reduce available active flood storage.

-The Mountsberg Dam and Reservoir was constructed in 1966 and was the second flood control structure built by Conservation Halton.
-It is operated to provide flood protection to downstream flood susceptible areas within Lawson Trailer Park and the Town of Carlisle during spring melt, as well as rainfall and snowmelt events.
-Mountsberg is also utilized to augment low flows in downstream Mountsberg Creek and the Bronte Creek system during drier summer months by storing upstream runoff during the spring and releasing at a predetermined minimum rate.
-The reservoir also provides recreational opportunities to the public including education programs at the Mountsberg Conservation Area, fishing and boating (non-motorized).
+The Mountsberg Dam and Reservoir was constructed in 1967.
+It is operated to provide flood protection to downstream areas within Lawson Trailer Park and the Town of Carlisle during spring melt, as well as rainfall and snowmelt events.
+Mountsberg is also used to augment low flows in downstream Mountsberg Creek and the Bronte Creek system during drier summer months by storing upstream runoff during the spring and releasing at a pre-determined rate.
+The reservoir also provides recreational opportunities, like fishing and non-motorized boating.

 The Scotch Block Dam and Reservoir was constructed in 1972.
-It is operated to provide flood protection to downstream flood susceptible areas within the villages of Mansewood and Hornby during spring melt, as well as rainfall and snowmelt events.
-Scotch Block is also utilized to augment flows in Middle Sixteen Mile Creek during drier summer months by storing upstream runoff during the spring and releasing at a predetermined minimum rate.
-The level of flood protection during winter months when holding levels are lower is quite high however, level of flood protection is reduced during summer in light of the higher summer reservoir levels which effectively reduces available active flood storage.
+It is operated to provide flood protection to downstream areas within the villages of Mansewood and Hornby during spring melt, as well as rainfall and snowmelt events.
+Scotch Block is also used to augment flows in Middle Sixteen Mile Creek during drier summer months by storing upstream runoff during the spring and releasing at a pre-determined rate.
+The level of flood protection during winter months is quite high because when holding levels are lower, but the level of flood protection is reduced during summer, due to higher reservoir levels, which reduce available active flood storage.